dsu-cs/a3-nplayer89/README.md

  Then type `make` which will build the unit tests for your program, this may take a minute as multiple executables are being compiled.
 Then finally type `./run_tests.sh` to execute the unit tests and report back if they passed or failed.

-## Continuous Testing
-It is highly recommend that you commit code back to the github repository often.
-Each time you commit your code, it will automatically be built by TravisCI and have unit tests ran against it.
-You can then see what tests have been successfully completed and which have not.
-This gives you a good way to gauge your progress as you complete the assignment.
-This also gives me access to view your code and easily assist with any problems you may run into.
-Do note that you should run tests locally as well as Travis can sometimes take a substantial amount of time to run your code.
-This is due to everyone in the class sharing a single build server and only one person being able to execute a test at a time

 ## Deliverables
 Commit the final version of your code and push it to the github repository